 Packet loss

 The packet loss rate is the voice packet percentage lost during data transmission.
-The higher packet loss rate will result in poor call quality.
+A higher packet loss rate leads to poor call quality.

 Jitter